adrienverge/openfortivpn/README.md

   host = vpn-gateway
   port = 8443
   username = foo
-  password = bar
-  # The pinentry program to use.
-Allows supplying the password in a secure manner.
-See the man page for details.
-  # pinentry = pinentry-mac
   set-dns = 0
   pppd-use-peerdns = 0
   # X509 certificate sha256 sum, trust only this one!